CAE Reading and Use of English Practice Test 11

 34 C. Paragraph Four, second sentence states that people of that generation fail to see the difference between use of social networks for work and for leisure.

 35 B. Answer A is not mentioned.
 Answer C mentions the author’s opinion, that young people can become a valuable part of the workforce.
 However, no opinion of your people themselves is given.
 Answer D is not mentioned – it is the older generation who think that young people appear to be arrogant; In the middle of paragraph five: “in many countries we’re increasingly desperate about finding employment…”.
-Here author speaks for the young people in question.
+Here the author speaks for the young people in question.

 36 A. Second sentence of the last paragraph gives a clear answer to the question.